SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 The Simple Unit Python reference implementation standard usage refers to methods and classes defined in the *Simple Unit* specification.

+!!! note
     Keep in mind that unit purpose is to create converters between them and that conversions can only be defined between units members of the same unit graph.
 A unit graph is built from a set of *fundamental units*.

     Also keep in mind that *Simple Unit* only supports affine conversions from a unit to another.

 ## Fundamental units